-To answer this question, we’ll have to move beyond cliches about those who “accept Jesus into their hearts.”
-Salvation cliches too often conceal an important truth that Jesus exposed.
+To answer this question, we have to move beyond cliches about those who “accept Jesus into their hearts.”
+Such cliches too often conceal an important truth that Jesus exposed.

 Let’s get right to the point